 Welcome to my pencil pet portrait artist gallery.
 All of the pencil portraits below have been hand drawn by myself.
 I have such a wonderful job and am very lucky to be able to sit at my drawing desk every day and portray all of the wonderful dogs, cats and horses that clients commission me to draw.

 I have collated a few of my personal favourite pencil portrait commissions here from over the last few years.
 As you can see I can draw all animals - dog, cats, horses, widlife and farm animals.

 I am commissioned far and wide for my portraits and it's so lovely to think that my drawings reside in far flung places from Australia, USA, Singapore, Hong Kong, France and Italy to name a few.
-I love chatting to my clients via email form around the world too.
+I love chatting to my clients via email from around the world too.

 If you are looking for a portrait for a special date please drop me a line!
 My dedicated website is at the link below and I look forward to working with you soon!
 Pencil Pet Portraits Website »